 Finally, you must respond to this notice and elect COBRA coverage by the 60th day after the written notice is sent or the day health care coverage ceased, whichever is later.
 Otherwise, you will lose all rights to COBRA benefits.
 Spouses and dependent children covered under your health plan have an independent right to elect COBRA coverage upon your termination or reduction in hours.
 If, for instance, you have a family member with an illness at the time you are laid off, that person alone can elect coverage.

-The Trade Adjustment Assistance Act of 2002 amended COBRA to provide certain trade affected workers with a second opportunity to elect COBRA continuation coverage.
-Individuals who are eligible for trade adjustment assistance (TAA) or alternative trade adjustment assistance (ATAA) and who did not elect COBRA during the general election period may get a second election period.
-This additional, second election period is measured 60 days from the first day of the month in which an individual is determined TAA-eligible.
-For example, if an individual's general election period runs out and he or she is determined TAA-eligible 61 days after separating from employment, at the beginning of the month, he or she would have approximately 60 more days to elect COBRA.
-However, if this same individual is not determined TAA-eligible until the end of the month, the 60 days are still measured from the first of the month, in effect giving the individual about 30 days.
-Additionally, the Trade Act of 2002 added another limit on the second election period.
-A COBRA election must be made not later than 6 months after the date of the TAA-related loss of coverage.
+Certain Trade Adjustment Assistance (TAA) Program participants have a second opportunity to elect COBRA continuation coverage.
+Individuals who are eligible and receive Trade Readjustment Allowances (TRA), individuals who would be eligible to receive TRA, but have not yet exhausted their unemployment insurance (UI) benefits, and individuals receiving benefits under Alternative Trade Adjustment Assistance (ATAA) or Reemployment Trade Adjustment Assistance (RTAA), and who did not elect COBRA during the general election period, may get a second election period.
+This additional, second election period is measured 60 days from the first day of the month in which an individual is determined eligible for the TAA benefits listed above and receives such benefit.
+For example, if an individual’s general election period runs out and he or she is determined eligible for TRA (or would be eligible for TRA but have not exhausted UI benefits) or begin to receive ATAA or RTAA benefits 61 days after separating from employment, at the beginning of the month, he or she would have approximately 60 more days to elect COBRA.
+However, if this same individual does not meet the eligibility criteria until the end of the month, the 60 days are still measured from the first of the month, in effect giving the individual about 30 days.
+Additionally, a COBRA election must be made not later than 6 months after the date of the TAA-related loss of coverage.
 COBRA coverage chosen during the second election period typically begins on the first day of that period.
-More information about the Trade Act is available at www.doleta.gov/tradeact.
+More information about the Trade Act is available at doleta.gov/tradeact.

 If I elect COBRA, how much do I pay?

 When you were an active employee, your employer may have paid all or part of your group health premiums.
-Under COBRA, as a former employee no longer receiving benefits, you will usually pay the entire premium – that is, the premium that you paid as an active employee plus the amount of the contribution made by your employer.
+Under COBRA, as a former employee you will usually pay the entire premium – that is, the premium that you paid as an active employee plus the amount of the contribution made by your employer.
 In addition, there may be a 2 percent administrative fee.